Coffee is about pleasure. It’s that moment when your hand is warmed by the mug, you raise it to your nose, inhale deeply and then take a sip.

 In 2019, 91% of all the coffees Stumptown purchased were from relationships where we’d sourced coffee for three or more consecutive years.

 We invest in relationships with suppliers who produce exquisite coffees.
 We both get better results as we invest and grow together over many years.

 Producers & Processing

 We don’t call them farmers, we call them producers, which gives credit to the fact that they are production experts.
 They are the ones who make this coffee great.
-They are the ones who are like-minded, who will go the extra mile for quality, whatever that means.
+They are the ones who are like-minded, who go the extra mile for quality.

 Producers are the heart of what makes great coffee.